 - Some people report it works great for rejuvenating black plastic trim that has faded.
 Feel free to try it out and let me know your results.

-It isn’t the right grease for caliper slide pins, even though it won’t hurt the caliper pin boots you should use a grease made to withstand high-temperatures like this brake caliper specific grease.
+It isn’t the right grease for caliper slide pins, even though it won’t hurt the caliper pin boots or shoes you should use a grease made to withstand high-temperatures like this brake caliper specific grease.

 Sometimes having the right grease in your toolbox means you unlock special skills.
 Sure, other companies make a full silicone grease, but it doesn’t come in nearly as cool of a bottle.